rareview/wp-vip-site/README.md

 - npm run env:wp # Run a WP CLI command .
 - npm run env:exec # Execute a command on the environment (any bash command).
 - npm run env:info # Get some info about the environment.
+- npm run env:db:import # Import a SQL file into the environment.
+- npm run env:db:search-replace # Perform a search and replace on a SQL file.
 ```

 **Note - The default WordPress credentials are:**